 What We Do

 Campbell's Daily Apple sets out to provide the highest quality apple cider vinegar to its customers.
 Our Apple Cider Vinegar is produced at Golden Valley Vinegar in those great big, shinny, 50,000 gallon stainless steel tanks.
 The same tanks that produce Fairchild’s Apple Cider Vinegar.
+We are not affiliated with GVV other than to buy this product from them.

 If we would not give it to our own livestock, and consume it in the house, we would not sell it to our customers!